JeffersonLab/JANA2/docs/concepts.md

 };
 ```

-A key feature of JANA2 is that it doesn't require data being passed around
+A key feature of JANA2 is that it doesn't require data to inherit from any specific base class,
-to inherit from any specific base class, such as JObject (used in JANA1) or ROOT's TObject.
+such as JObject (used in JANA1) or ROOT's TObject.
 While your data classes can inherit from other classes if your data model requires it,
 JANA2 remains agnostic about this.